winksaville/rust-expr-alloc-free/README.md

-# Test allocation and free
+# Experiment with allocation and free

 See if I can "profile" alloc/free to get an insite on what the compiler generates.
 So ATM I'm using cargo-asm to "profile" and see the alloc/free.

+I also learned how to efficiently convert a String or &str to a Vec<u8>.
+Use `String.into_bytes()` but since `into_bytes()` "consumes" the String you need to use `String.clone().into_bytes()` or `str.to_string().into_bytes()`.

-This Keys code is from code that has "api keys" as a key pair and for using the encryption libraries, HmacSha256, and these need the signing key as a &[u8].
+This Keys code is from code that has "api keys" as a key pair and these keys are used with the encryption libraries, HmacSha256, when signing the key needs to be a &[u8].
 So I need to convert String's to &[u8].
 I had trouble getting it to work and finally came up with returning a Vec<u8>.

-Ideally, if we know that a String points to a Vec<u8> and if the String is immutable we should just be able to "cast" the pointer and length in the String to a Vec<u8>.
+Ideally, if we know that a String has-a Vec<u8> and since the String is immutable we should just be able to use the Vec<u8> in the String.
+But that leads to lifetime issues.

-The next best solution I came up with is to use `String::into_bytes()` which consumes the String so no copy is done compared to the `String::as_bytes()`.
-So what I've done currently is that `get_xk_or_err()` return a &str so no copy doing that:
+The next best solution I came up with is to use `String::into_bytes()` which consumes the String so no copy is done compared to the `String::as_bytes()`. so `get_xk_or_err()` now return a &str, so no cloning doing that:
 ```
     pub fn get_sk_or_err(&self) -> Result<&str, Box<dyn Error>> {
         match &self.secret_key {